tsdat/tsdat/docs/source/tutorials/data_ingest.rst

           - classname: tsdat.io.converters.UnitsConverter
             input_units: dm/s

-The structure of retriever.yaml can be explained by the following excerpt:
+I'll break down the variable structure with the following code-block:

 .. code-block:: yaml
   :linenos:

-  data_vars:
   temperature:
     .*:
       name: Air Temperature
       data_converters:
         - classname: tsdat.io.converters.UnitsConverter
           input_units: degF

 Matching the line numbers of the above code-block:

   #.
-The name of the header block
-  #.
 Desired name of the variable in the output data - user editable
   #.
 Secondary regex pattern (matching input key/file) to input name & converter(s) to run
   #.
 Name of the variable in the input data - should directly match raw input data
   #.
+Converter keyword - add if a converter is desired
-Optional data converters to run, in this case unit conversion.
+  #.
+Classname of data converter to run, in this case unit conversion.
 See :ref:`the customization tutorial <pipeline_customization>` for a how-to on applying custom data conversions.
+  #.
+Data converter input for this variable, parameter and value pair
 |

-10. The fourth line in pipeline.yaml, "dataset", refers to the dataset.yaml configuration file.
+10. Moving on now to the fourth line in pipeline.yaml, "dataset", refers to the dataset.yaml file.
 This file is where user-specified datatype and metadata are added to the raw dataset.

 This part of the process can take some time, as it involves knowing or learning a lot